How to Grow and Care for Arrowhead Vine

 Arrowhead plants are unkillable.

-Okay, you could probably manage it if you tried, but you’d really have to work at it to make one of them fail.
+Okay, you could probably manage it if you really tried.
 Even better, their sturdy nature is hidden beneath a surprisingly beautiful and delicate appearance.

 I think that’s part of what makes them such exceptional options as houseplants – they have beauty and brawn.